-Ex-Marine who fatally choked Jordan Neely identified – latest
+Protesters block NYC subway as ex-Marine identified in chokehold killing

-Jordan Neely – latest: Daniel Penny identified as ex-Marine who fatally choked homeless passenger
+Jordan Neely – latest: Protesters block NYC subway as ex-Marine Daniel Penny identified in chokehold

 Manhattan prosecutors conducting ‘rigorous ongoing investigation’ into 30-year-old’s death on NYC subway